suchermon/wagtail-cookieconsent/README.md

 # Wagtail Cookie Consent

+## There are some serious security issue with this approach.
+I am archiving this until I have time to redo the entire thing.
+PLEASE DO NOT USE!!

 A very simple Cookie Consent to prompt a visitor to either accept or decline tracking.
 Silly enough, the only way to know that they accepted or declined is to set a cookie.
 Once they have accepted or declined, you can use a template tag to include the tracking scripts.